giuseppemorelli/Vagrant-LAMP/README.md

 # Vagrant Box LAMP Stack

-This is a DEV LAMP debian based box for Magento Developers.
+This is a DEV LAMP debian based box.
+Use it for a basic development.

 ## Requirements